redpanda-data/connect/docs/inputs/README.md

 Connects to an AMQP (0.91) queue.
 AMQP is a messaging protocol used by various message brokers, including RabbitMQ.

-The field `max_batch_size` specifies the maximum number of prefetched messages to be batched together.
+The field `max_batch_count` specifies the maximum number of prefetched messages to be batched together.
 When more than one message is batched they can be split into individual messages with the `split` processor.